icrm-org/icrm-new/index.md

 on 8–9 June 2026 was hosted by the National Research Council of Canada, in Ottawa, Canada.
 The Liquid Scintillation Counting Working group (LSC-WG) also met in Ottawa (on 11–12 June).
 A visit to the NRC laboratories took place during both meetings.
-The latest intermediate working meeting of the ICRM Gamma Spectrometry Working Group was held on April 18–19, 2024 and was hosted by the CIEMAT (Madrid, Spain).

-The ICRM Radionuclide Metrology Techniques (RMT) Working Group hosted its interim meeting online 21 to 23 October 2024 (from 11:00 UTC to 15:00 UTC each day), with digital electronics discussed on 21 October, coincidence counting on 22 October, and gas counting and cryogenic calorimetry on 23 October.
+The latest intermediate working meeting of the ICRM Gamma Spectrometry Working Group was held on April 18–19, 2024 and was hosted by the CIEMAT (Madrid, Spain).The ICRM Radionuclide Metrology Techniques (RMT) Working Group hosted its interim meeting online 21 to 23 October 2024 (from 11:00 UTC to 15:00 UTC each day), with digital electronics discussed on 21 October, coincidence counting on 22 October, and gas counting and cryogenic calorimetry on 23 October.